-- "Road" is as defined in Section 3 of the Local Government Act 1989.
-The term "road" includes, but is not limited to, a right of way, street, easement of way or footpath. - "Reserve" means a reserve (such as a drainage reserve) or other similar land for which Council has the power to deal with under section 24A of the Subdivision Act 1988, but does not include a reserve set aside for recreational purposes.
+- "Road" is as defined in Section 3 of the Local Government Act 1989. - "Reserve" means land reserved on title for which Council has the power to deal with under section 24A of the Subdivision Act 1988, but does not include reserves set aside for recreational purposes or public open space.